dingherself/intro/handouts/_posts/2025-09-03-course-overview.md

 ### Absences

 - Email me if there’s a reason you can’t come to class (I consider mental health to be a legitimate reason for missing class).
-- To catch up: do the readings, read the handout, get notes from at least two classmates, and come to office hours to discuss questions/thoughts.
+- To catch up: Do the readings, read the handout, get notes from at least two classmates, and come to office hours to discuss questions/thoughts.

 ### Makeups & extensions

 - If you email me six hours prior to the deadline: No questions asked.
-- A little bit later: A little bit of question asked.
+- A little bit later: A little bit of questions asked.
 - Much later: A legitimate reason expected.

 ## Tour of …